Brentwood Planning and Zoning approved two new businesses with plans to open in previously vacant buildings at its meeting on Wednesday.

 As previously reported here, Fort Taco plans to open at 8106 Manchester Road, a previous Rally’s location.
 Partner in the business, Gabe Patino, told the commission they plan to start simple, with tacos and enchiladas, and add tostadas and tamales in the future.
 It will be only a drive-through.

 Patino said the business is not a franchise.
-The owners were involved with Tasty Tacos, a successful chain in the Des Moines area.

 They’re using the previous site plan, which includes landscaping.
 Patino said they plan to add what plantings they need to.